-Master's students are required to complete a minor dissertation and taught courses with a combined total of 96 NQF credits of which no more than two can be at HEQSF level 8 (4000 level).
+Master's students are required to complete a minor dissertation and taught courses with a combined total of 96 NOF credits of which no more than two can be at HEOSF level 8 (4000 level).

+001111

 Code Course NQF Credits HEQSF Level

 SOC5003F Diversity and Society 12 9

 SOC5030F In-Depth Interviewing and Analysis 12 9

 SOC5032W Minor Dissertation 96 9

 Plus ONE of the following

 SOC5036U Quantitative Research Design 12 9

 SOC5052F Survey Data Analysis 12 9

 OR (with the approval of both the instructor and the Programme C Convenor)

 POL5035F Data Analysis in Pol Science 12 9

 And at least one of the following

-SOC5012S Sociology of Deviance (May not be offered in 2018) 12 9
+SOC5012S Sociology of Deviance 9

 SOC5014S Sociology of Gender and Globalisation 12 9

-SOC5019F Race, Class and Identities 12 9
+SOC5019F Race, Class and Identities 9

-Code Course NQF Credits HEQSF Level

-SOC5020S Sociological Analysis Today (Not offered in 2018) 12 9
+SOC5020S Sociological Analysis Today (Not offered in 2019) 12 9

-SOC5028S Advanced Social Theory 12 9
+SOC5028S Advanced Social Theory 9

-\Note: Other approved quantitative research methods courses can only be taken under exceptional circumstances with the approval of the Programme Convenor for which a Senate concession is required.
+^{}Note: Other approved quantitative research methods courses can only be taken under exceptional circumstances with the approval of the Programme Convenor for which a Senate concession is required.